tkoz0/factor-database/README.md

 - function for removing small factors (64 bit) from the database
 - functions for cleaning up other database data
 - setup more proper testing (quart: app.test_request_context)
+- setup a python virtual environment as part of the repo

 # feature goals